-G Suite for Education offers two categories of Google services:
+Google Workspace for Education offers 2 categories of Google services:

-- G Suite Core Services (like Gmail, Calendar, and Classroom) are the heart of Google's educational offering to schools.
+- Google Workspace Core Services (like Gmail, Google Calendar, and Classroom) are the heart of Google's educational offering to schools.

-- Additional Services (like YouTube, Maps, and Blogger) are designed for consumer users and can optionally be used with G Suite for Education accounts if allowed for educational purposes by a school’s domain administrator.
+- Additional Services (like YouTube, Google Maps, and Blogger) are designed for consumer users and can optionally be used with Google Workspace for Education accounts if allowed for educational purposes by a school’s domain administrator.

-G Suite for Education administrators determine which Google services their users can access, and are required to provide or obtain consent for the use of the services by their minor users.
-When a school obtains appropriate consent, Additional Services that allow it, such as YouTube, Maps, and Blogger, can be used without age restrictions by G Suite for Education users.
+Google Workspace for Education administrators decide which Google services their users can access.
+Admins must provide or obtain consent for the use of the services by their minor users.
+When a school obtains appropriate consent, users can access some Additional Services without age restrictions.

 Important changes to Additional Services